desmos-labs/desmos/docs/developers/types/profiles/application-link.md

 Hex-encoded result of the plain text value signature.

 ### `Result_Error`
-Used to identify an error during the verification process.
+Identifies an error during the verification process.
 It contains only one field.

 #### `Error`
 Represents the description of the error that has been emitted during the verification process.